Tuesday, 9 December, 2025

 Bare Metal Stents

-These are basic stainless-steel or cobalt-chromium mesh tubes.
-After placement, the artery lining grows over the stent.
+These are basic mesh tubes made of stainless steel or cobalt-chromium.
+After pavement, your artery lining grows over the mesh and stabilises it.

 How they work:

-The metal scaffold keeps the artery open but may cause scar tissue growth over time.
+The metal keeps the artery open structurally, but over time scar tissue can grow, narrowing it again.

 Advantages: